-The following example shows how you would calculate your capital gain on the sale of your rental property.
+The example on the next page shows how you would calculate your capital gain on the sale of your rental property.

-The sample worksheet on the next page shows how you would complete the Capital gain or capital loss worksheet for this example.
+The sample worksheet on page 61 shows how you would complete the Capital gain or capital loss worksheet for this example.